getify/foi-lang/formalization-work/Foi-Specification.md

 registered in a scope or it is not.
 There is no partial shadowing, and declaration sets do not merge across scopes.

-1. The first `deft` of a name in a lexical scope shadows **the entirety of that name** from any outer scope.
+1. A type declaration of a name in a lexical scope shadows **the entirety of that name** from any outer scope.
 2. Resolution searches the lexical scope chain outward.
 The first scope in which the name is registered wins.
 3. Lexical chain exhausted ⇒ **unresolved name**, a compile error at